GauthamYerroju/GauthamYerroju.github.io/_posts/2020-02-16-javascript-quick-reference.md

 ### 2. let

-Let fixes this problem.
+let fixes this problem.
 Redeclaring the same variable throws an error.

 ```javascript
 let a = 'foo'